paypal/paypal-ios/docs/CardPayments/README.md

 Follow the steps in [Get Started](https://developer.paypal.com/api/rest/#link-getstarted) to create a client ID and generate an access token.

 You will need a server integration to create an order and capture the funds using [PayPal Orders v2 API](https://developer.paypal.com/docs/api/orders/v2).
-For initial setup, the `curl` commands below can be used in place of a server SDK.

 ## Add CardPayments Module